TechnicJelle/BlueMapFloodgate/README.md

 You can safely reload the config by reloading this plugin with [PlugManX](https://www.spigotmc.org/resources/plugmanx.88135/).\
 (I do not recommend using it for other plugins!
 Plugin reloaders like this can seriously mess up some plugins)

+### Config
+- `verboseUpdateMessages: true`
+  - Set to `true` you want more messages telling you what the plugin is up to.

+- `cacheHours: 72`
+  - How long to keep the playerheads cached for.
+The lower this number, the faster skin updates will appear, but the more network usage there will be.

 ## [Click here to download!](../../releases/latest)

 ## [TODO list](../../projects/1?fullscreen=true)